-Observation services are defined as the use of a bed for assessment, reassessment and/or short-term treatment by a hospital's nursing or other staff.
-These services are considered reasonable and necessary when provided to determine the need for inpatient admission or to discharge the patient.
+Observation care may be appropriate for patients requiring short-term evaluation for a condition, treatment for a known condition or monitoring for recovery.
 Observation care provides a method of evaluation and treatment as an alternative to inpatient hospitalization.
-This policy also applies to observation services provided at Free-Standing Emergency Rooms.
+This policy applies to observation services provided at all facilities.

-Observation services may only be considered for coverage when provided under a physician's order or under the order of another person who is authorized by state statute and the provider organization's bylaws to admit patients and order outpatient testing or when the patient does not meet inpatient level of care and meets observation level of care.
+Observation services may only be considered for coverage when provided under a physician's order or under the order of another person who is authorized by state law and the provider organization's bylaws to admit patients and order outpatient testing.
+Observation services may also be considered when the patient does not meet inpatient level of care and meets observation level of care.